A day in Playa Agua Blanca, Mexico

 I started walking west, and pretty soon reached what I thought was the end of the beach.
 In fact, playa Agua Blanca is huge but divided into several wide coves which you can’t see immediately when you get into town.
 I walked through rocks and discovered an even longer beach, with just a couple of buildings (and a very enthusiastic dog).
 I was almost overwhelmed by the wide expanse of sand ahead of me, and I decided not to go far.
 Have you ever felt like you might drown in sand?
 The view was gorgeous, but I felt so small – I guess the strength of the waves crashing on the shore didn’t help.

 I stopped at the first restaurant where I could see some activity, and got my usual camarones a la plancha (I am a person of habits).
 Both the shade and the cold water felt like a relief, and I briefly toyed with the idea of staying there for the rest of the day.
-Discovering the rest of the beach was too tempting, and soon I was back on my feet, sweating profusely.
+Discovering other parts of the beach was too tempting however, and soon I was back on my feet, sweating profusely.
 In my defense, the day registered as one of the hottest and most humid of the year.

 I was almost overwhelmed by the wide expanse of sand ahead of me.